Title 30: Public Service

 (4) Absent federal action, a number of states are taking actions to work regionally to reduce power sector carbon emissions.

-(5) Vermont has joined with at least six other states to design the Regional Greenhouse Gas Initiative (RGGI), and, in 2005, Vermont's governor signed a memorandum of understanding (MOU) signaling Vermont's intention to develop rules and programs to participate in RGGI.
+(5) Vermont has joined with at least six other states to design the Regional Greenhouse Gas Initiative (RGGI), and, in 2005, Vermont's Governor signed a memorandum of understanding (MOU) signaling Vermont's intention to develop rules and programs to participate in RGGI.

-(6) It is crucial to manage Vermont's implementation of RGGI and its consumption of fossil fuels for residential and commercial heating, and industrial processes, so as to maximize the state's contribution to lowering carbon emissions while:
+(6) It is crucial to manage Vermont's implementation of RGGI and its consumption of fossil fuels for residential and commercial heating, and industrial processes, so as to maximize the State's contribution to lowering carbon emissions while:

-(A) minimizing impacts on electric system reliability and unnecessary costs to Vermont energy consumers;
+(A) minimizing impacts on electric system reliability and unnecessary costs to Vermont energy consumers; and

 (B) minimizing the costs and the emissions resulting from the use of petroleum-based fuels for space heating and process heating for residential, commercial, and industrial purposes.